ChinaNetCloud/nc-backup-py/README.md

 ## How to contribute

-We appreciate all contributions and need and are looking forward for your help.
+We appreciate all contributions and look forward to your help.

 #### Developer:
 1. Install the `test-dev` branch and get it to work.